More Awesome Now Laneway Activations

 Laneways serve an important business function, but for a big part of the day they are underused and full of potential.
 So we asked, if we make our lanes more appealing, could they become public spaces?
 More Awesome Now is an experiment in turning laneways into places of discovery – friendly, accessible, and lively parts of the urban streetscape.

 Charles Gauthier, President & CEO, DVBIA

-HCMA partnered with the City of Vancouver and the Downtown Vancouver Business Improvement Association (DVBIA) to transform three alleyways from utilitarian service corridors into bright, playful public spaces.
+HCMA partnered with the City of Vancouver and the Downtown Vancouver Business Improvement Association (DVBIA) to transform alleyways from utilitarian service corridors into bright, playful public spaces.
 These spaces are shared by people and vehicles, which continue to access the lane for service purposes.

 This project was made possible through the collaboration and engagement of property owners, tenants and visitors who share the responsibility for enjoying, cleaning and monitoring each alley.

 In 2015, the DVBIA conducted ‘Re-imagine Downtown Vancouver 2040’, a collaborative visioning process.
 Public space emerged as a major theme; 11,000 Vancouverites said they wanted “more public space, including plazas, rooftop patios and alleyway activations”.

 We know the cost of land is a challenge to creating more public space in Vancouver.
 Transforming the City’s laneways was identified as an affordable solution and one that has been successful in other cities across the world.